eveasian88/bamazon/README.md

 ### bamazonSupervisor.js

 - Starts with a Menu
+- Prompts the supervisor to select what they would like to do:
     - View Product Sales by Department
     - Create New Department
     - End Session

-- If the manager selects "View Product Sales by Departmnet", it lists the Department Sales and calculates the total sales from the Overhead Cost and Product Sales.
+- If the supervisor selects "View Product Sales by Departmnet", it lists the Department Sales and calculates the total sales from the overhead cost and product sales.

-- If the manager selects "Create New Department, it allows the manager to create a new department and input current overhead costs and product sales.
+- If the supervisor selects "Create New Department, it allows the manager to create a new department and input current overhead costs and product sales.

-- If the manager selects "End Session, the session ends by not going back back to the menu and the manager exits the program.
+- If the supervisor selects "End Session, the session ends by not going back back to the menu and the manager exits the program.

 ## Technologies Utilized